renyijiu/daily_image/README.md

     -i, --in_offset IN_FRAME_OFFSET  the inside frame offset -f, --font FONT                  the text font
-    -s, --output OUTPUT              the output path, save the new image
+    -s, --output OUTPUT              the output path, save the new image -d, --date Specific date         the date you want to generate

 Common options:
     -h, --help                       Show the help message